Hacker Frequently Asked Questions

 Before you can report bugs and be rewarded for your findings, you need to create a Bugcrowd account.
 Your Bugcrowd account also comes with a profile which can be made public (or private), enabling you to show-off your skills and accomplishments to security peers and industry professionals.

-2. PICK A BUG BOUNTY (OR SEVERAL!)
+2. PICK AN ENGAGEMENT (OR SEVERAL!)

 3. BEGIN TESTING